Table of Contents

 - A space heater that turns on at a certain time

-- Frequently asked questions about space heater that turns on at a certain time.
+- Frequently asked questions about space heater that turns on at a specific time.

 Heater for Small Spaces

 Apart from its contemporaries, a space heater will heat comparatively smaller areas.
 When purchasing a space heater, one should consider how much room or the space that particular heater is expected to heat.

 Electric space heaters are often a great choice among customers.
 Other fuels used in space heaters include gas, wood chips, fuel oil, and natural gas.